brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 There _xx.yyy.zz_ is your domain where you expose your HA installation.
 Set _action_ to this rule to _allow_.

-Once you saved, the rule will be applied immediatel.
-You can try force-updating location via _Settings / Location / Update location_.
+Once you saved, the rule will be applied immediately.
+You can now force app updating location by clicking the link _Settings / Location / Update location_.

-In _Settings / Debugging / Event Log_ you will see notifications about successful update:
+In _Settings / Debugging / Event Log_ you should see notifications about successful update:

 ```
 Location Update: Location update triggered by user